mingtsou/geog371/lectures/lec03/readme.md

  - `Ctrl` + `Alt` + `8` launch live server on port 8000.

 The best part of the Atom's live server is that it can simultaneously visualize the change of the code as a new web page in the browser.
 Most IDEs do not provide this live-update feature.
 Conventionally, once a change has been made, you will need to stop the server and relaunch it again to ensure the change is applied to the web page.
-In this sense, this feature has greatly increase the efficency of web programming.
+In this sense, this feature has greatly increase the efficiency of web programming.

  > For more detailed information about the integrated live server on atom, please refer to [https://atom.io/packages/atom-live-server](https://atom.io/packages/atom-live-server).